-If you’ve always loved beachcombing or sea glass beach hunting, you know exactly why these chemically-weathered, multi-colored glass are being collected left and right by people of all walks of life.
+If you’ve always loved going to a sea glass beach to go beachcombing, you’ll understand exactly why these chemically weathered, multi-colored pieces of glass are being collected and coveted.

 What Is Sea Glass?

 Before you go sea glass hunting, you should know how to spot them.
 So what are these bits of glass made of?
 Do they naturally occur?
 Do they appear seasonally?
 Here’s what you need to know:

 - Sea glass takes 30 to 50 years to form.
 The glass came from broken bottles, glassware, shipwrecks, and other glass-turned-trash.
 They roll and tumble in the ocean, removing the sharp edges with every movement of the waves until they become smooth and frosted.

 - Sea glass vs. beach glass.
 Sea glass and beach glass are used interchangeably since they look alike, but they’re actually different.

 - Sea glass is found on beaches (along bodies of water).
 They’re physically and chemically weathered by the current or the waves.

 - Beach glass is found in freshwater (rivers, shorelines, bays, in the Great Lakes) and often has a different pH balance.
 Beach glass looks and feels smoother.

 - Frosted appearance.
 The frosted appearance of both sea glass and beach glass is a result of decades-long tumbling underwater.
 When you put sea glass and beach glass side by side, you’ll notice that beach glass has a less frosted appearance.